- Colored Concrete Home

 - Lea este artículo en español

-Painting Concrete: Tips for Choosing and ApplyingConcrete paint is an easy option for adding color to interior or exterior concrete.
+Painting Concrete: How to Choose Colors and Apply PaintConcrete paint is an easy option for adding color to interior or exterior concrete.
 Here’s what you need to know to get the best results.

 Almost any concrete surface that’s in sound condition can be painted.
 That includes interior floors and walls as well as exterior surfaces such as patios, sidewalks, and pool decks.
 Just make sure the surface is clean and free of existing coatings or sealers that could prevent the paint from adhering.
 (See these tips for preparing concrete surfaces.)